lablup/backend.ai-webui/README.md

 $ docker-compose up -d console-dev // as a daemon
 ```

+Visit `http://127.0.0.1:8080` to test console server.

 #### Web server with SSL
 Recommended for production.

 Note: You have to enter the certificates (`chain.pem` and `priv.pem`) into `certificates` directory.
 Otherwise, you will have an error during container initialization.

+Copy `console-server.example.ssl.conf` in `docker_build` directory into current directory as `console-server.conf` and modify configuration files for your needs.

 ```
 $ docker-compose build console  // build only
 $ docker-compose up console     // for testing
 $ docker-compose up -d console  // as a daemon
 ```

+Visit `https://127.0.0.1:443` to test console server serving.
+Change `127.0.0.1` to your production domain.

 #### Removing